ShadowNate/MISETranslator/README.md

 Special Thanks
 ============================================
-- bgbennyboy for making available as open-source tools over at Quick And Easy Software (quick.mixnmojo.com) several valuable apps for extracting game resource files and importing images,
+- bgbennyboy for making available as open-source tools over at Quick And Easy Software (http://quickandeasysoftware.net/) several valuable apps for extracting game resource files and importing images,
-- the guys over at lucasforums scumm subsection for various observations and notes on the format of the games' resource files.
+- The guys over at the "scumm" subsection of  lucasforums (http://www.lucasforums.com/forumdisplay.php?f=363) for various observations and notes on the format of the games' resource files.
+- The guys from the Hungarian Translation team (Kenand, Bela) for providing important info about the re-ordering of the library catalogue in MI2:SE
 - Any beta testers :)